aolayeye/Belly-Button-Biodiversity-Dashboard/README.md

 ### Control Flow
 1. Create a folder structure to hold the index.html file, and the JavaScript files
-2. Create a basic HTML page to view the belly button JSON data
+2.  create a basic HTML page to view the belly button JSON data
+3. Load and inspect the belly button JSON data using the JavaScript, and Web browser's console log
+4. Create an event listener to check for changes in the volunteer ID
+5. The HTML page will have the following layout
       - The HTML page will hold a dropdown panel for the volunteer ID and their corresponding demographic data
       - two columns that will hold a horizontal bar chart and a gauge chart
       - a row to dsiplay a bubble chart
-3. Create a JavaScript to read the JSON data
+6. Create a JavaScript to read the JSON data
-4. Load and inspect the belly button JSON data using the JavaScript, and Web browser's console log
-5. Create an event listener to check for changes in the volunteer ID
-6.
+      - The JavaScript will contain a function that creates a horizontal bar chart to display the top 10 bacterial species (OTUs) when an individual’s ID is selected from the dropdown menu on the webpage.
+The horizontal bar chart will display the sample_values as the values, the otu_ids as the labels, and the otu_labels as the hover text for the bars on the chart.
+      - Another block of code in the function will create a bubble chart that will display the following when an individual’s ID is selected from the dropdown menu webpage:
+            - The otu_ids as the x-axis values.
+            - The sample_values as the y-axis values.
+            - The sample_values as the marker size.
+            - The otu_ids as the marker colors.
+            - The otu_labels as the hover-text values.
+7. The final part of the function will a gauge chart that displays the weekly washing frequency's value, and display the value as a measure from 0-10 on the progress bar in the gauge chart when an individual ID is selected from the dropdown menu.